stanfordnlp/mac-network/readme.md

 cd ../
 ```
 We also download GloVe word embeddings which we will use in our model.
 The `data` directory will hold all the data files we use during training.
+Note: `data.zip` matches the official dataset at [`visualreasoning.net`](https:/visualreasoning.net/download.html), but, in order to save space, contains about each question only the information needed to train MAC (e.g. doesn't contain the functional programs).

 ### Feature extraction
 Both spatial ResNet-101 features as well as object-based faster-RCNN features are available for the GQA train, val, and test images.
 Download, extract and merge them through the following commands (53GB).